MasterOfRespawn/windows_exe_info/readme.md

 - icon_png: png format support using imagemagick
 - icon_magick: generic format support using imagemagick
 - icon_autodetect: autodetect icon format by file extension and use specific conversion function (ico, png or magick)
-- manifest: allow embedding application manifest files in the executable
+- manifest: allow embedding [Windows application manifest xml files](https://learn.microsoft.com/en-us/windows/win32/sbscs/manifest-files-reference) in the executable \
+the manifest feature is **not** required to embed version information or an icon
 - versioninfo: allow adding windows version information to the executable
 - windows_only: check if the compilation target is windows and do not link if otherwise

 The default features are `embed_resource`, `icon_ico`, `icon_placeholder`, `versioninfo` and `windows_only`

 ## breaking changes
+### 0.4.2
+- none
 ### 0.4.1
 - add `windows_only` feature by default to prevent linking against non windows operating systems
 ### 0.4.0